-Despite some limitations outlined above, the combination of physics-guided architecture design, in tandem with physics-informed regularisation techniques for optimization remains some of the cutting-edge and most sophisticated methodologies for integration of physical knowledge with data-driven techniques.
-Through a combination of hard and soft constraints, researchers have been able to tailor current machine learning algorithms to suit the need of several real-world condition monitoring applications.
+Through a combination of hard and soft constraints, researchers have been able to tailor current ML algorithms to suit the needs of several real-world CM applications.
 Current studies have already demonstrated great promise with regard to evaluation metrics such as accuracy, reliance on data, and robustness to noise and or incomplete data.
 With ongoing advancements in computational power, researchers can tackle more complex and realistic physical problems.
 The increased computational resources enable the exploration of larger and more comprehensive datasets, facilitating the discovery of intricate relationships and patterns that might have otherwise remained hidden.
-Additionally, higher computational capabilities allow for more sophisticated modeling techniques, enabling the consideration of complex physical phenomena and nonlinear dynamics that were previously challenging to capture accurately.
+Additionally, higher computational capabilities allow for more sophisticated modelling techniques, enabling the consideration of complex physical phenomena and nonlinear dynamics that were previously challenging to capture accurately.

-4.3.
-Limitations
+4.2.
+Limitations of literature review

 A limitation of the findings in this survey was with regard to the sample size of literary works examined.
-Although the paradigm of PIML has been rapidly expanding since its inception, instances of literature implementing the PIML for applications within condition monitoring systems remain relatively low in comparison to other areas of development.
-Trends and literature outlined by this survey may be skewed towards authors or methodologies, and may not accurately capture the underlying trend of the technology, with respect to condition monitoring applications.
+Although the paradigm of PIML has been rapidly expanding since its inception, instances of literature implementing the PIML for applications within CM systems remain relatively low in comparison to other areas of development.
+Trends and literature outlined by this survey may be skewed towards authors or methodologies, and may not accurately capture the underlying trend of the technology, with respect to CM applications.

-5. Concluding Remarks
+5. Concluding remarks